saintsal/facilitation-guide/responsiveness.md

+#Responsiveness
 Founders are all different.
 Rather than try to predict their needs and lock them to the same path, we want to be responsive.
 We want to be helpful as and when they need us, or let the get on with it.

-* You might plan a marketing class, but half the founders are marketing experts. already.
+* You might plan a marketing class, but half the founders are marketing experts already.
 * You might have a great talk lined up from a seed investors, but most of the founders are fine with grants.
 * You might think to start your business model workshop with an introduction to the canvas, but your technical founders don't see the point of "the business side."